billwheatley/provision-family-desktop/README.md

 ### Tested with

-* WORK IN PROGRESS : Debian 13 - KDE
+* Debian 13 w/ KDE Plasma Desktop

 *Note: These may work against other similar versions and distros with little or no modification*